 For organizations that haven’t yet invested in any form of caching or optimization, an HTTP cache should be the first step.
 Why?
 Planning for effective network management and planning for increased video traffic reduce to the same answer—content caching at the edge of the network.

-Companies That Have Implemented WAN Optimization Technology
+For Companies That Have Implemented WAN Optimization Technology

 Like HTTP caching systems, WAN Optimization (WANop) technologies improve the performance of data delivery across a wide area network.
 Typically deployed “symmetrically” at both the corporate data center and in branch offices as physical or virtual appliances, WANop solutions provide a superset of the functionality available in simple caching solutions.
 Their capabilities may include: